BelT26/Finding-Pluto/README.md

 * CSS
 No errors were returned when passing through the official [Jigsaw validator: Finding Pluto]

+* JavaScript
+No errors were returned when passing through JSHint

 The contrast between the font colour of the page heading and it's background were checked using the Webaim contrast checker and scored 10.9:1.[WebAim contrast checker](https://webaim.org/resources/contrastchecker/?fcolor=6EC4F7&bcolor=000000)

+### User testing

+User feedback indicated that it was not clear what was meant by 'day' or 'year' in the planet stats section.
+To resolve this issue I added tool tips to provide an explanation and an info icon from Font Awesome to indicate that further information is available.
+The following code was used as a guide for adding tool tips: https://www.w3schools.com/css/css_tooltip.asp.

+When a user tried to play the game again, the planet stats were not being reset to Mercury.
+I rectified this by adding the following line of code to the resetGame function: pl = planetStats[currentStatsIndex];

 ## Deployment